tucats/ego/README.md

 This defaults to `dynamic` which means that a variable can take on different types during the execution of a program.
 When set to `static`, it means that once a variable is declared within a given scope, it can never contain a variable of a different type (that is, if declared as a string, it can not be set to an int value).
-The value `loose` can be used to specify that typing is largely static, but automatic coercion is provided for common values in initializers, etc. such as using `[]int32{1,2,3}` which assumes the constants are meant to be `int32` values even though they are expressed as `int` constants.
+The value `relaxed` can be used to specify that typing is largely static, but automatic coercion is provided for common values in initializers, etc. such as using `[]int32{1,2,3}` which assumes the constants are meant to be `int32` values even though they are expressed as `int` constants.